-A rapid intensification (RI) index has been developed for tropical cyclones over the Bay of Bengal (Kotal and Roy Bhowmik, 2013).
-The RI index uses large-scale characteristics of tropical cyclones to estimate the probability of RI over the subsequent 24-h.
-The RI is defined as an increase of intensity by 30 kt (15.4 ms-1) during 24-h.
-The RI index technique is developed by combining threshold (index) values of the eight variables for which statistically significant differences are found between the RI and non-RI cases.
-The variables are: storm latitude position, previous 12-h intensity change, initial storm intensity, vorticity at 850 hPa, divergence at 200 hPa, vertical wind shear, lower tropospheric relative humidity, and storm motion speed.
-The probability of RI is found to increase from 0% to 100% when the total number of parameters satisfying the conditions increases from zero to eight.
+A rapid intensification index (RII) is developed for tropical cyclones over the Bay of Bengal (Kotal and Roy Bhowmik, 2013).
+The RII uses large-scale characteristics of tropical cyclones to estimate the probability of rapid intensification (RI) over the subsequent 24-h.
+The RI is defined as an increase of intensity 30 kt (15.4 ms-1) during 24-h.
+The RII technique is developed by combining threshold (index) values of the eight variables for which statistically significant differences are found between the RI and non-RI cases.
+The variables are: Storm latitude position, previous 12-h intensity change, initial storm intensity, vorticity at 850 hPa, divergence at 200 hPa, vertical wind shear, lower tropospheric relative humidity, and storm motion speed.
+The probability of RI is found to increase from 0% to 100% when the total number of indices satisfied increases from zero to eight.
+The forecasts are made available in real time from 2013